 Grievance Procedure-If a dispute involving an academic issue occurs, the student and faculty member should try to resolve their differences through a private conference.
-Should such efforts fail, the student may request a meeting with the Grievance Committee, a standing committee composed of the Academic Dean and two students appointed by Student Government, to assist the student and faculty member in resolving this matter.
+Should such efforts fail, the student may request a meeting with the Grievance Committee, a standing committee composed of the Associate Dean of Undergraduate Studies and two students appointed by Student Government, to assist the student and faculty member in resolving this matter.
 If there is no satisfactory outcome at this meeting, the student may submit a written appeal to the Educational Policies Committee for final resolution.